google/koladata/docs/api_reference.md

   name: Optional name of the operator.
 Otherwise, inferred from the op.
   aliases: Optional aliases for the operator.
   unsafe_override: Whether to override an existing operator.
-  view: View for the operator and its aliases.
   repr_fn: Repr function for the operator and its aliases.
   via_cc_operator_package: If True, the operator will be only registered
     during koladata_cc_operator_package construction, and just looked up in